-4794 NE Going St
+4790 NE Going St

-$EPS^{TM}$ is an energy performance score that measures and rates the net energy consumptions and carbon footprint of a newly constructed home.
+EPS^{TM} is an energy performance score that measures and rates the net energy consumptions and carbon footprint of a newly constructed home.
 The lower the score, the better - a low EPS identifies a home as energy efficient with a smaller carbon footprint and lower energy costs.

-such as occupant behavior, weather, utility rates and potential for renewable energy generation.
+Actual energy costs may vary and are affected by many factors such as occupant behavior, weather, utility rates and potential for renewable energy generation.
 A home's EPS takes into account the energy-efficient features installed in the home on the date the EPS was issued, but does not account for occupant behavior.